apify/actor-scraper/docs/introduction/introduction.md

 ### [](#test-run-2) Test run 2

-We'll add our first data to the **page function** and carry out a test run to see that everything works as expected.
+We'll add our first data to the `pageFunction` and carry out a test run to see that everything works as expected.

 {{#code}}test-run-2.js{{/code}}